eProsima/Micro-XRCE-DDS-docs/docs/agent_api.rst

 This function loads a configuration file that provides the tagged XML definitions of the desired XRCE entities that can be created using the reference creation mode (see see :ref:`creation_mode_client` and :ref:`creation_mode_agent`).

-The used syntax must match the one defined for [FastDDS XML profile syntax](https://fast-dds.docs.eprosima.com/en/latest/fastdds/xml_configuration/xml_configuration.html), where the *profile name* attributes represent the reference names.
+The used syntax must match the one defined for `FastDDS XML profile syntax <https://fast-dds.docs.eprosima.com/en/latest/fastdds/xml_configuration/xml_configuration.html>`_, where the *profile name* attributes represent the reference names.

 It returns ``true`` if the file was correctly loaded, ``false`` otherwise.